ICP-Y2/workshop-week-2-motion19/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+We observed that when all components were connected properly, the LED glowed after switching on the circuit.
+Changing the resistor’s value affected the brightness — higher resistance made it dimmer, and lower resistance made it brighter.
+This simple simulation helped us understand how current flows and how resistors control it.

 ```